hyperliquid-dex/node/README.md

 ### Join network
 During the initial phase of testing, the validator address from the previous step needs to be whitelisted.

 Register public IP and signer address of validator, along with display name and description.
-On testnet, self-delegate 1 TESTH to run the validator.
+On testnet, self-delegate 1 HYPE to run the validator.
 ```
 ~/hl-node --chain Testnet --key <validator-key> send-signed-action '{"type": "CValidatorAction", "register": {"profile": {"node_ip": {"Ip": "1.2.3.4"}, "signer": "<signer-address>", "name": "...", "description": "..." }, "initial_wei": 100000}}'
 ```